Extractive Distillation for the Recovery of R22 from an Azeotropic Mixture of Refrigerants

 During lights removal, the column provided by Koch Modular operates as a conventional distillation column with a midpoint feed stage, a rectifying section, and a stripping section.
 The feed to the column consists of 70.7 wt% R22 and 6.9 wt% R12, among various other refrigerants.
 The bottoms product leaving the column consists of 81.3 wt% R22 and 8.9 wt% R12, with much of the light compounds such as R115 and R125 removed, and subsequently serves as the feed for the extractive distillation step.

 During extractive distillation, the column provided by Koch Modular now operates as an extractive distillation column.
-The R22/R12 azeotrope is broken with the use of an entrainer, which in this case is R11.
-When R11 is mixed with R22/R12, it alters the relative volatilities by forming stronger intermolecular interactions with R12, allowing R22 to be driven overhead as a distillate product with 99.5 wt% purity.
-The bottoms product in this operating mode is a mixture of 96.3 wt% R11, 1.2 wt% R12, and any other remaining heavy compounds.
-Since R11 is not consumed in the process, it is adequately purified and returned to the extractive distillation process by using the client’s existing column.
+The R22/R12 azeotrope is broken with the use of a a proprietary solvent..
+When the proprietary solventis mixed with R22/R12, it alters the relative volatilities by forming stronger intermolecular interactions with R12, allowing R22 to be driven overhead as a distillate product with 99.5 wt% purity.
+The bottoms product in this operating mode is a mixture of 96.3 wt% proprietary solvent, 1.2 wt% R12, and any other remaining heavy compounds.
+Since the proprietary solvent is not consumed in the process, it is adequately purified and returned to the extractive distillation process by using the client’s existing column.

 It is important to note that the client’s existing column does not have the capacity as the new column provided by Koch Modular.
 As a result, in the extractive distillation mode, the new column is only able to operate at about half of the design capacity.
 In other operating modes such as lights removal, the new column can be operated at its full design capacity.